CESNET/eInfra-docs/topics/about-us/docs/contribute/contributing/set-up-and-work-locally.md

-# Set up and work locally
+# Set Up and Work Locally

 One of the mechanisms to work with the documentation is to run it on your computer using Docker.
 This allows you to work offline and see the documentation rendered in a web browser.